Merzasphor/MWSE/docs/source/types/tes3cell.md

 ### `activators`

+*Read-only*.
 One of the three reference collections for a cell.

 **Returns**: